We are unable to accept returns on any products or test kits. All sales are final.

 Neurotransmitters located in your blood are filtered by the kidneys and subsequently excreted in the urine.
 The existence of intact neurotransmitters in urine is not disputed, as evidenced by studies demonstrating renal transporters capable of filtering neurotransmitters from the blood to the urine.
 A simple non-invasive urine collection can be employed to obtain the levels of the main neurotransmitters that regulate mood and behavior.

-Neurotransmitter test kits can be sent anywhere in the world.
 This testing utilizes a simple urine specimen you collect in the privacy of your home and send back via postal service to the lab.

 A healthcare practitioner specializing in neurotransmitter balancing can interpret the test and formulate a treatment plan based on the individual’s clinical symptoms and unique neurotransmitter imbalances.
 These results can serve as a guide for choosing the appropriate medication or supplements to provide a more natural cure for depression, anxiety, and many other mental health disorders.